Back to home page

 E-6 Slides Processing

-This process being standardized, all films whatever their make, type or speed can be developped together (see comments on Fuji films below).
+This process being standardized, all films whatever their make, type or speed can be developed together.

 Summary